Have you ever been confused when something was explained in one way, but when it was explained in another way it just clicked?

 If you are conscious of this, you will be able to learn anything.

 I’ve always been lucky to have the worst instructors, in university, and in almost every job I had.
-A lot of the new concepts I was trying to figure out were already extremely abstract, to begin with, and my instructors made them even worse with the way they explained.
-They mean well (most of the time).
-They are just very bad teachers.
+A lot of the new concepts I was trying to figure out were already extremely abstract, to begin with, and my instructors made them even worse with the way they explained them.
+They meant well (most of the time).
+They were just very bad teachers.

-In my career, I noticed that those who were very experienced and very technical had a very hard time explaining concepts to those who weren’t at their same level of expertise.
-They almost can never transfer the technical information in their heads in a coherent way to others.
-Either because they did not understand those concepts well themselves, or because they assumed their audience had some background knowledge necessary for understanding the concept being explained.
+In my career, I noticed that those who were very experienced and very technical had a very hard time explaining concepts to those who weren’t at their same level of expertise. almost can never transfer the technical information in their heads in a coherent way to others.
+I thought it was either because they did not understand those concepts well themselves, or because they assumed their audience had some background knowledge necessary for understanding the concept being explained.

-Their lack of experience in teaching makes it hard for them to realize that there may be several foundational concepts missing in their explanations.
-Missing building blocks.
+And because my teachers were not aware of Cognitive Bias, it made it hard for them to realize that there may be several foundational concepts missing in their explanations to someone who was not at the same mastery level as they were.
+They were not aware of what fundamental building blocks their audience needed.
 And those building blocks are necessary to convey the information.
 They start at step 5 when the student is missing step 1 or 2.
 So without that foundation, nothing they explain will make sense to the student.
 It’s like trying to explain calculus to someone who doesn’t know basic algebra.

 Let’s take learning how to code as an example.